jackapbutler/Pub-Sub-Image-Classification/docs/PUBSUB.md

 6. To setup Kafka you will need a [Producer](../producer.py) and [Consumer](../consumer.py).

-- The Producer will be controlled inside of `app.py` and does not need any prior setup.
+- The Producer will be controlled inside of `model_app.py` and does not need any prior setup.

-- To setup the Consumer, open up a terminal instance and run `python3 consumer.py`.
+- To setup the Consumer, open up a terminal instance and run `streamlit run results_app.py`.

-  > This Consumer will receive messages sent by the Producer and perform the classification predictions
+1.

 ## Google Cloud Pub/Sub